While There Is Still Time: Cast

+Production

+The film was known during production as Five Minutes to Midnight.

 Reception

-The Sydney Morning Herald wrote that:
+The Sydney Morning Herald called it:

-Charles Chauvelss high ranking as Australia's leading film producer director is once again endorsed by a first-class production.
+A first-class production.
 This is easily the most impressive, most gripping locally-made documentary yet screened here.
 Its message is the memory it leaves, more than its brief, indirect request for the support of the austerity loan.
 Mr. Chauvel has most effectively clothed propaganda with compelling drama.
 As it should, the film will make many uncomfortable.
 Every one of its thirteen minutes is vibrant with quiet domestic realism and the humorous and tragic notes of its brief, but very boiling, Libyan episode...
 The film has as its theme the routing of selfishness by the recogni-tion of sacrifice.
 Its implications cut deep, and the narrative, poignant and very convincing, will leave none un-moved, for the film has an emotional quality rare in Australian productions.
 Acted by some of our most natural screen players, it gives newcomer Noala Warren the leading role, which she plays with astonishing poise and ability.

+The Brisbane Telegraph said Chauvel "made it well".

+The Sydney Daily Telegraph called it "more human, shrewder, and moving than any previous such documentary" praising "Nola Warren's extraordinarily real heroine" and the "Skilfully blending its home scenes with a most effective shot of Libya, the film keeps its message reasonably within bounds until the final scene.

+Why doesn't someone inform the D.O.I. heads that indirect propaganda is the best?"